 Prominent Players – The Movie

 The idea that NASA has faked everything is not new.
 Back in 1978 the plot of the movie, Capricorn One, was about a mission to MARS being faked because NASA needed to maintain the illusion of doing something they were unable to achieve.
 When the empty capsule burns up during the return trip, the 3 astronauts on a film set out in a remote location realise that they can never be seen alive again, hence make an escape bid to get away and reveal what is actually going on.
 One lone maverick journalist is the hero who battles to reveal the truth.
-Upon until the final moment everybody thinks he is a crank.
+Until the final moment everybody thinks he is a crank.

 That might indeed be fiction, but many conspiracy theorists will see themselves in the role of the one lone individual who knows the real truth while the vast majority are sheeple who have bought into the lie.